-The Gruber family combines modern, "blue" production techniques for e.g. fish, vegetables and medicinal herbs in a particularly sustainable - and above all: impressively demonstrative - way.
+At RüBio, we combine modern, “blue” production techniques for fish, vegetables, and medicinal herbs, for example, in a particularly sustainable and, above all, impressively vivid way.

-In our future, food supply needs better solutions to adapt to the rising population, climate change and increasingly limited cultivation areas.
-In Germany alone, 10 million ha of land are used solely for livestock feed.
-This is more than half of the agricultural area used in total.
-Grass, cereals and corn can thus cover a large part of the basic feed requirements for German livestock farmers resp. their animals.
-What is lacking, however, are protein-rich supplementary feeds.
-These aren´t produced in sufficiently large quantities neither in Germany nor in the EU, so Germany imports around 26 percent of the protein contained in livestock feed - much of it as soy - from South America and the USA.
-Even canola, the world's second most widely grown crop for food, feed and energy production, can´t show up with a positive carbon footprint.
+The future of food supply requires new solutions in order to adapt to rising population figures, climate change, and increasingly limited arable land.
+In Germany alone, 10 million hectares of land are used to produce feed for livestock.
+That is more than half of the total area used for agriculture.
+German livestock farmers can cover a large part of their animals' basic feed requirements with grass, grain, and corn.
+However, what is lacking is protein-rich supplementary feed.
+This is not produced in sufficient quantities in Germany or the EU, which is why Germany imports around 26 percent of the protein contained in animal feed – much of it in the form of soy – from South America and the US.
+Even rapeseed, the world's second most widely grown plant for food, feed, and energy production, does not have a positive carbon footprint.

 Initially, four coupled production cycles are planned: (medical) herbs, insects, fish and beer brewing.
 The system remains permanently dynamic and can always be expanded to include further components, e.g. mushroom cultures.